openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 This specification defines the following claims to support age verification use cases in a privacy preserving manner:

-`at_least_age`: the value is a JSON number as a non-negative integer that indicates a minimum age that the subject is.
+`age_is_at_least`: the value is a JSON number as a non-negative integer that indicates a minimum age that the subject is.

-`at_most_age`: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.
+`age_is_at_most`: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.

 The RP MUST always request a certain value for these claims.
 In case of the claims parameter, the `value` field is used for that purpose.

-For example, the RP MAY ask whether the End-User is at least 21 years old by setting the `value` at the claim `at_least_age` to 21 as shown in the following
+For example, the RP MAY ask whether the End-User is at least 21 years old by setting the `value` at the claim `age_is_at_least` to 21 as shown in the following

 <{{examples/request/age_verification.json}}

-If the user fulfils the constraint defined by the `value`, the OP asserts this as the claim as show in the following
+If the user fulfils the constraint defined by the `value`, the OP asserts this as shown

 <{{examples/response/age_verification.json}}